Strategies for Managing Challenging Behaviors for Children with Autism

 Organization helps an individual’s success and independence in following instructions.
 If a space is cluttered and messy, they will likely get more confused when trying to learn skills and complete routine tasks.
 According to research, organized and structured learning spaces aid kids in staying on-task and performing well academically.
 Structure helps you as a parent as well, as it can reduce the need for your assistance.

-If you believe your child could benefit from some decluttering and organization at home, here are a few ideas to get started with over the summer.
+If you believe your child could benefit from some decluttering and organization at home, here are a few ideas to get started.
 And remember, you don’t have to try all of these things at once!

 • Organize toys, art supplies, school materials, etc. into labeled areas and bins